 The Precision Bass (or simply "P-Bass") was the first ever bass guitar designed by Fender, and the first electric bass to gain popular attention - it revolutionised music.
 Before, most musicians would use an upright bass.
 The P-Bass was lighter, slicker, with a punchier, more focused sound and more sustain.
 Thanks to that, music styles such as rock'n'roll, soul and funk could evolve, using the driving rhythms now possible thanks to the electric bass.

 If you choose to play a Precision Bass, you'll be playing the most classic, legendary type of bass, that has changed very little in 60-years!
+No bass guitar buying guide is complete without one!

 The Jazz Bass was Fender's second bass, and achieved even greater success than its predecessor.
 It is without a doubt the most popular type of bass guitar in the world, today.
 It is punchier than a P-Bass, with more midrange and treble (though that kind of difference is not that obvious or relevant for beginners).
 The Jazz Bass is used worldwide by musicians of every musical style imaginable, from jazz musicians to rockers such as Flea, Geddy Lee, and many others.